TengdaHan/DPC/README.md

 ### Citation

-If you find the repo useful for your research, please consider cite our paper:
+If you find the repo useful for your research, please consider citing our paper:
 ```
 @article{han2019dpc,
   title={Video Representation Learning by Dense Predictive Coding},
   author={Han, Tengda and Xie, Weidi and Zisserman, Andrew},
-  journal={arXiv preprint arXiv:?},
+  journal={arXiv preprint arXiv:1909.04656},
   year={2019}
 }
 ```
+For any questions, welcome to create an issue or contact Tengda Han ([htd@robots.ox.ac.uk](mailto:htd@robots.ox.ac.uk)).